Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Spirogyra

-Anisogamete – Such gametes which have the same shape but are unequal in size, then such gametes are called anisogamete.
+Anisogamete – Such gametes that have the same shape but are unequal in size are called anisogamete.
 Like – Udorina

-Oogamete – Such gametes whose shape and size both are unequal are called Oogamete.
-In this, the small gamete is the male gamete and the large gamete is the female gamete. such as Volvox, fucus.
+Oogamete – Such gametes whose shape and are unequal are called Oogamete.
+The small gamete is the mete, and the large gamete is the fame, such as Volvox and Fucus.

-Algae are mainly divided into three parts on the basis of pigments or colors.
+Algae are mainly divided into three based on colors.

 1. Green Algae/Chlorophyceae)